Orrtanna, Pennsylvania: History

 Orrtanna was established in 1885 around Orr Station, a stop on the Baltimore and Harrisburg Railway.
 It originally was known as Wortzville after George Wortz, a local businessman, but was changed to Orr Station and then Orr Glen.
 The establishment of the post office in 1892 lead to the realization that Orr Glen was already a registered town name in Pennsylvania, so the name finally became Orrtanna in 1892, for Isaiah Orr, a large property owner in the area, and a nearby tannery.

 A number of businesses have existed in Orrtanna.
 The Orrtanna Canning Company was founded in 1913 by John S. Musselman and Ivan Z. Musselman.
 Notably, in October 1919, approximately 30 women apple peelers walked out of the factory as part of a general movement for greater wages in canning factories in Gardners and Biglerville.
 In 1949, the Orrtanna Canning Company was sold to Knouse Foods Cooperative.
 The Adams County Winery opened in 1975, making it the fifth oldest operating winery in Pennsylvania and Hickory Bridge Farm opened in 1977 as a bed and breakfast.
 The post office was closed at the end of 2010 though.

+The U.S. Census Bureau began to define the Orrtanna CDP in the 2000 U.S. census.